 Published on November 14th, 2012 | by David Arthur4

-Window Sweat: What Wet Windows Are Telling You About Your Home
+Window Sweat: What Wet Windows Are Trying to Tell You

 Condensation on the inside of your windows during the winter may indicate that you should look at upgrading your windows to function withe LEED efficiency.
 More likely, however, water on the inside of your windows is a symptom of a completely different problem with your home.